cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/2021-10-12-object-Oriented-Concepts.md

 - At the top level—`public`, or `package-private` (no explicit modifier).
 - At the member level—`public, private, protected`, or `package-private` (no explicit modifier)

-class declared with the modifier `public`
+In Java, there 4 type of the access specifiers.
+- `public`:
+  - accessible in all class in your application.
   - that class is visible to all classes everywhere.
   - If a class has no modifier (the default, package-private), it is visible only within its own package (packages are named groups of related classes)

-The `private` modifier
-- specifies that the member can only be accessed in its own class.

-The `protected` modifier
+- `protected`:
+  - accessible within the package in which it is defined and in its subclass(es)(including subclasses declared outside the package)
   - specifies that the member can only be accessed within its own package (as with package-private)
   - and, in addition, by a subclass of its class in another package.

+- `private`:
+  - accessible only within the class in which it is defined.
+  - specifies that the member can only be accessed in its own class.

+- `default` (declared/defined without using any modifier): accessible within same class and package within which its class is defined.

 ---

+## Class

+A class
+- It is an abstract and user-defined data type.
+- a user defined blueprint or prototype from which objects are created.
+  - A class is the blueprint of the object,
+  - the implementation of the class is the object.
+  - The class is not visible to the world, but the object is.

+- It represents the set of properties or methods that are common to all objects of one type.
+- an extended concept of the structure used in C.
+- It consists of several variables and functions.

+- In general, class declarations can include these components, in order:
+  - **Modifiers**: A class can be public or has default access
+  - **Class name**: The name should begin with a initial letter (capitalized by convention).
+  - **Superclass(if any)**: The name of the class’s parent (superclass), if any, preceded by the keyword extends.
+A class can only extend (subclass) one parent.
+  - **Interfaces(if any)**: A comma-separated list of interfaces implemented by the class, if any, preceded by the keyword implements.
+A class can implement more than one interface.
+  - **Body**: The class body surrounded by braces, { }.

+- The primary purpose of the class is to store data and information.
+- The members of a class define the behaviour of the class.

+- an entity
+- determines how an object will behave and what the object will contain.
+- a blueprint or a set of instruction to build a specific type of object.
+- It provides initial values for member variables and member functions or methods.

+---

 ### Python `class&Instance`

+User-defined Classes

+Python provides a way to define `new functions` in programs, it also provides a way to `define new classes of objects`.

 Python is an `object-oriented programming` language.
 - provides features that support `object-oriented programming (OOP)`.